readthedocs/sphinx-autoapi/docs/maintenance/design.rst

 ------

 When choosing what to document,
-AutoAPI aims to document anything that is accessible through the actual package when loaded in Python.
+AutoAPI aims to document anything that is publicly accessible through the actual package when loaded in Python.
 For example if a function is imported from a submodule into a package, that function is documented in both the submodule and the package.